 About SimHealth

-SimHealth is a clinician-informed project exploring whether structured, safety-first digital support can help reduce harm during gambling-related urge spikes, within supervised pathways and clear governance boundaries.
+SimHealth is a clinician-informed project exploring whether structured, safety-first digital support can help reduce harm during gambling-related urge spikes within supervised pathways and clear governance boundaries.

-Looking for details on status, intended use boundaries, and what is planned vs available?
+Looking for details on status, intended use boundaries, and what is planned versus available?
 See Medical Disclaimer and Privacy.

 What SimHealth is